ResearchLuxembourg/restimator/README.md

 The present implementation builds upon a former implementation from the [rtcoviddlive project](https://github.com/rtcovidlive/).

-### R(t)
+### R_t

-R_eff is estimated by running a Kalmar filter estimator with a nonlinear SIR-based model as kernel.
+R_t is estimated by running a Kalmar filter estimator with a nonlinear SIR-based model as kernel.
 The code was entirely built in-house.

 ## Potential sources of code errors